isukces/cs2php/README.md

 Three scenarios have been prepared for translation process:

-1. If you like PHP programming philosophy you can derive C# classes from `PhpDummy` and use well known methods like `echo`, `array_merge`, `empty`, `file_get_contents` and many more.
+1. If you like PHP programming philosophy you can derive C# classes from `PhpDummy` and use well-known methods like `echo`, `array_merge`, `empty`, `file_get_contents` and many more.

 2. If you're unwilling to use PHP (like me) and need substitute you're in right place.
 Use special designed classes i.e.